Regular Cleaning and Maintenance

 - INK / FELT TIP / BALLPOINT PENS - Dab affected area with methylated spirit

 - SHOE POLISH / LIPSTICK - Use a proprietary cleaning agent - Stain Devil make a wide selection of specialist solvent cleaners.
+(Solvent based cleaners should be only used on woven fabrics, not laminated fabrics - see faux suede/faux leather section)

 - NAIL POLISH - Dab affected area with Ethyl acetate.